alxcost/Monterey-MK-9500-MIDI/README.md

 # Monterey MK-9500 MIDI
-🎹 -> 🎼 Arduino program to convert inputs from the Monterey MK 9500 piano to a MIDI standard output.
+🎹 -> 🎼 Arduino program to convert inputs from the Monterey MK-9500 piano to a MIDI standard output.

 ## Purpose
-Despite having a 5-din male jack, often used by standard MIDI devices, the Monterey MK 9500 **does not output standard MIDI**.
+Despite having a 5-din male jack, often used by standard MIDI devices, the Monterey MK-9500 **does not output standard MIDI**.
 It outputs a combination of standard PS2 computer keys.
 These combinations were used by the old MS-DOS software that came with the original CD.

 This implementation will interpret the non-standard output and allow you to use your Monterey MK 9500 in any modern machine or synthesizer that supports standard MIDI over USB.